 Business hours and rush hours

 The system is set up so that the strategic planning and the tactical planning of master routes is carried out in Route Planner.
-The master route planning in Route Planner takes narrow time windows, rush hours, vehicle limitations, driver qualifications and location of terminals into account – to name just some of the key features.
-The strategic planning comprises simulations and what-if scenarios.
-These can be used to calibrate the system as to work more in accordance with reality and as a basis for making decisions about the logistics.
+The master route planning in Route Planner takes narrow time windows, rush hours, vehicle limitations, driver qualifications, and location of terminals into account - to name just some of the key features.
+Strategic planning comprises simulations and what-if scenarios.
+These can be used to calibrate the system to work more in accordance with reality and as a basis for making decisions about the logistics.

-The external hauliers approve calculations and invoices in the self-billing portal.
-The solution fully integrates with Returpack’s own systems – the customer register, business intelligence and the invoice management system.
+The external haulers approve calculations and invoices in the self-billing portal.
+The solution fully integrates with Returpack’s own systems – the customer register, business intelligence, and the invoice management system.

 The solution has been adjusted to match the specific needs of Returpack.
 The custom dialogues in AMCS Fleet Planner are used for handling customer data.
 An automatic email is sent from the self-billing system to the stores when routes begin, and these e-mails have been set up according to Returpack’s needs.
 Likewise, the invoicing specifications have been defined by Returpack.

-One central advantage is that the trucks drive less miles.
+One central advantage is that the trucks drive fewer miles.
 Returpack has established the foundation for reducing the number of trucks in operation and accordingly reducing costs.

 Another central advantage is the more direct contact between Returpack and the stores related to the planning and execution of the collections.
 It improves the customer experience and furthermore, Returpack can calculate the consequences of any change the stores may request.